人间不值得

 Cultural Context

 Emerged from the same 丧 (mourning/despair) culture that produced 葛优瘫 and other burnout memes.
 Li Dan's brand of cheerful nihilism resonated deeply with young Chinese facing competitive pressure.
 The phrase works because it's simultaneously genuine (many young people do feel this way) and exaggerated (using it for minor inconveniences).
+The term originated and spread primarily on Weibo.

 Similar Expressions in English